cpbotha/vxdesktops.ahk/README.md

 ### Why is switching desktops so slow?

 Thanks to [the VD.ahk library](https://github.com/FuPeiJiang/VD.ahk), desktops
-are switched using the Windows 10 / 11 API calls, which is usually almost instantaneous.
+are switched using the Windows 10 / 11 API calls, and so this is usually almost instantaneous.

-However, if you have different wallpaper images on your virtual desktops, this can slow down switching significantly.
+However, if you have different wallpaper images on your virtual desktops, it can slow down switching significantly.

-So for best performance, please ensure you have the same wallpaper image on all desktops.
+For best performance, please ensure you have the same wallpaper image on all desktops.

 For more background, see [this forum